 It’s no surprise that the water lily would provide inspiration for Claude Monet's visual artistry.
 This flower has a beauty and symmetry that’s seldom seen, plus the radiant colors almost seem to have their own glow.

 A bright red and orange marigold set against a lush green garden may be one of the most beautiful sights nature has to offer.
 The golden hue of the flower becomes more incredible the closer you get.
 The unique ridges along the petals, the rich yet subtle color variations, and the cornucopia of shapes give the marigold an almost hypnotic beauty.

 The lotus almost doesn’t seem real.
 The outward-reaching petals radiate with vibrant shades of pink and white, while the golden stamen in the center provides a visual focal point that brings the whole presentation together.
 The petals are almost perfectly symmetrical in size, and the highlighted tips add incredible dimension and character.

 The orchid is in a class by itself on account of its unique shape and bold color combinations.
 Whereas many flowers combine colors using gradients and highlights, the orchid plays by its own rules.
 The gorgeous colors are arranged in wild and unpredictable ways, but the result is always astonishing.

-Yes, it might seem cliché to go with the classic rose as the most beautiful flower in the world, but hey, it’s popular for a reason.
 The elegantly curling and overlapping petals, the bold coloration, and the diverse array of colors truly make the rose the ultimate flower.
-Claude Monet (yes, you’re probably sick of hearing about him), Pierre-Auguste Renoir, and Paul Cézanne are just some of the iconic artists who have incorporated the rose into their works.
+Claude Monet, Pierre-Auguste Renoir, and Paul Cézanne are just some of the iconic artists who have incorporated the rose into their works.
 If you’re looking for the perfect bouquet to say “I love you,” “I miss you,” or “congratulations,” you won’t do better than the rose.